Cgsanchez92626/SBA-308A/ReadMe.md

 I have learned while wanting to satisfy the requirements for the assignment SBA-308A This delivery is focused on delivering the Services Tab (when Clicked) It allows the user to input a zipcode
-The entry is used to make a call usinf rapidapi's API to zillow Results are brought back and the user can scroll through them and click on a link which will take them to the full listing details on zillow.
+The entry is used to make a call using rapidapi's API to zillow Results are brought back and the user can scroll through them and click on a link which will take them to the full listing details on zillow.
 At a high level, I have:
 - reused Global.js and Global.css to maintain the look/feel and the